RichardBrown384/riscos-artworks-js/docs/README.md

 The winding rule enumeration coincides exactly with that of !Draw.

-When an Artworks file doesn't specify a winding rule then !AWViewer defaults to even-odd.
+When an ArtWorks file doesn't specify a winding rule then !AWViewer defaults to even-odd.

 Setting the winding rule to a value not in the enumeration will result in !AWViewer not rendering paths.